Moderation

 Moderation 〰️ Adequate diet 〰️ Balanced diet 〰️ Calorie control 〰️ Variety 〰️

-What is A Good Nutrition?
+What Is Good Nutrition?

-Nutrition and age
+Nutrition and Age

-Nutritional needs
+Nutritional Needs

-Fruits and vegetables as much as possible
+• Fruits and vegetables (as much as possible)

-• Dairy products
+• Dairy products or dairy alternatives

-• Fats and oils
+• Healthy fats and oils

 Macronutrients: